TransHP: Image Classification with Hierarchical Prompting: Related Works

 \section{Related Works}

 \textbf{Prior HIC methods} have never explored the prompting mechanism.
-We note that the prompting technique has not been introduced to the computer vision community until the very recent 2022~\citep{wang2022learning,wang2022dualprompt,luddecke2022image,zhang2022NOAH,jia2022vpt}.
+We note that the prompting technique has not been introduced to the computer vision community until the very recent 2022~\cite{wang2022learning,wang2022dualprompt,luddecke2022image,zhang2022NOAH,jia2022vpt}.
 Two most recent and state-of-the-art HIC methods in 2022 are not related to the prompting technique either.
-Specifically, Guided \citep{landrieu2021leveraging} integrates a cost-matrix-defined metric into the supervision of a prototypical network.
-HiMulConE \citep{zhang2022use} builds an embedding space in which the distance between two classes is roughly consistent with the hierarchy (\emph{e.g.}, two sibling classes sharing the same ancestor are relatively close, and the classes with different ancestors are far away).
+Specifically, Guided \cite{landrieu2021leveraging} integrates a cost-matrix-defined metric into the supervision of a prototypical network.
+HiMulConE \cite{zhang2022use} builds an embedding space in which the distance between two classes is roughly consistent with the hierarchy (\emph{e.g.}, two sibling classes sharing the same ancestor are relatively close, and the classes with different ancestors are far away).
+Some earlier works \cite{su2021semi,jain2023test,yan2015hd} are valuable; however, they are also not directly related to the topic of prompting.

 A deeper difference resulting from the prompting mechanism is how the mapping function of the deep model is learned.
 Specifically, a deep visual recognition model can be viewed as a mapping function from the raw image space into the label space.
 All these prior methods learn a shared mapping for all the images to be recognized.
 In contrast, the proposed TransHP uses the coarse-class prompt to condition itself (from an intermediate block).
 It can be viewed as specifying an individual mapping for different coarse classes, yielding a set of mapping functions.
 Importantly, TransHP makes all these mapping functions share the same transformer and conditions the single transformer into different mapping functions through the prompting mechanism.